Remote & Async Work 10 min

 Never meet just to share information

-There’s no reason for everyone to sync up just to learn something.
-It turns out that information sharing is one of the easiest async practices to master.
-Take the information and put in a place where everyone can access it on their own time.
+There's no reason for everyone to sync up just to learn something.
+Information sharing is one of the easiest async practices to master.
+Take the information and put it in a place where everyone can access it on their own time.
 Boom.
 Done.

-This doubles as both a major time-saver and a team-frustration reduction mechanism.
-That’s why you'll find so many quality products out there to help remote teams share information.
+This saves time and reduces team frustration.
+That's why you'll find so many quality products out there to help remote teams share information.

 Never start a new recurring meeting